Bromium

-Bromium was a venture capital–backed startup based in Cupertino, California that worked with virtualization technology.
+Bromium, Inc., was a venture capital–backed startup based in Cupertino, California that worked with virtualization technology.
 Bromium focused on virtual hardware claiming to reduce or eliminate endpoint computer threats like viruses, malware, and adware.
 HP Inc. acquired the company in September 2019.

 History

-Bromium was founded in 2010 by Gaurav Banga, who was later joined by former Citrix and XenSource executives Simon Crosby and Ian Pratt.
+Bromium, Inc., was founded in 2010 by Gaurav Banga, who was later joined by former Citrix and XenSource executives Simon Crosby and Ian Pratt.

-By 2013 the company had raised a total of $75.7 million in three rounds of venture funding.
+By 2013, the company had raised a total of $75.7 million in three rounds of venture funding.
 The rounds raised $9.2 million, $26.5 million, and $40 million respectively with venture firms such as Andreessen Horowitz, Ignition Partners, Lightspeed Venture Partners, Highland Capital Partners, Intel Capital, and Meritech Capital Partners.
 Bromium shipped its first product, vSentry 1.0, in September 2012.
 Notable early clients included the New York Stock Exchange and ADP.

 In February 2014, the company published information about bypassing several key defenses in Microsoft's Enhanced Mitigation Experience Toolkit (EMET) by taking advantage of the inherent weakness of its reliance on known vectors of return-oriented programming (ROP) attack methods.
 In February 2017, HP and Bromium announced a partnership to build and ship a laptop with micro-virtualization technology built in, starting with the HP EliteBook x360.

 In September 2019, HP announced it had acquired Bromium for an undisclosed sum.